corbt/pypeline/doc/API.rst

 API Reference
 =============

-This documents the current version of the Pypeline API.
+This documents the current version of the Pypeline DB API.

 pypeline.DB
 ===========